tholden/tholden.github.io/_posts/2013-12-05-lecture-7-more-on-product-differentiation.md

 ---

-<p>In this lecture we look further at horizontal product differentiation models.
-The slides we did not cover in the lecture go over vertical differentiation models, and introduce advertising.</p>
+In this lecture we look further at horizontal product differentiation models.
+The slides we did not cover in the lecture go over vertical differentiation models, and introduce advertising.